OPEN DOOR GALLERY @ WAM

 CURRENT EXHIBIT

-Exhibit Opening and Workshop: 6:00 pm - 7 pm Thursday January 20, 2025
+Exhibit Opening: 4:30 pm - 7 pm Thursday April 17th, 2025

 AUDIO TOUR

-Below is an audio tour that contains descriptions of the larger series in the exhibitions, reflections from the artist about the art, and image descriptions of all the artworks in order of appearance in the gallery.
+Below is an audio tour that contains descriptions of the larger series in the exhibitions, reflections from the artists about the art, and image descriptions of all the artworks in order of appearance in the gallery.

 GALLERY COMMITTEE